The joy of hunting is a gift no man can replace with anything.

 - West Louisiana – November

 These deadly creatures have been and still are the hot topics in Arkansas, Mississippi, Florida, Alabama, Georgia, Texas, South Carolina, and Louisiana.
 Residents in these mentioned states are used to living with the alligators.

 You can find them casually strolling and enjoying local water bodies and lakes.
 Hunting an alligator is different from regular animal hunting, as there is a unique mix between dogfighting and fishing involved.
 Firearms are rarely used when hunting gators; you need to have proper technique and a reasonable brute force to pursue them.

 Guided trips are perfect starting points for such hunts as the guide will show you the tips and tricks of the trade without any unfortunate consequences.
 Gators can be pretty easily spotted because of their red eyes that glow in the night.
 It is easy to spot them with a bit of concentration.
 Alligator hunting is a very unique experience that all hunters should have under their belt.

 - Hunting season: Early spring and mid-fall tend to be peak times.

-As these turkeys don’t mate in fall, you cannot lure them; instead, fall hunting involves patiently waiting or stalking.
-You have equal opportunity to hunt a hen or gobbler during fall.
+Since these turkeys don’t mate in fall, you cannot lure them; instead, fall hunting involves patiently waiting or stalking.
+You have an equal opportunity to hunt a hen or gobbler during fall.
 When you decide to take action and go out during spring hunting, you have to carry turkey calling devices.

-There are two types of calling devices, one friction calls and the other mouth calls, but practicing turkey calls is necessary to lure them.
-To hunt them, actively try looking for feathers, tracks, scratch marks, large dusting bowls, or wing-tip drag marks on dusty roads.
+There are two types of calling devices, one friction calls, and the other mouth calls, but practicing turkey calls is necessary to lure them.
+To hunt them actively, try looking for feathers, tracks, scratch marks, large dusting bowls, or wing-tip drag marks on dusty roads.

 The necks of these rotund birds are featherless and reddish, and the male can change their head’s colors depending on their mood.
 These birds are fun to catch, provided you have patience while hunting.